 Stem and root rot can kill overwatered succulents.
 Various soil fungi multiply in the presence of excess water.
 The plant wilt and a brown or black ring appears above the soil at the stem base.
 If only the roots show disease, cut away rotted roots with a sharp knife and repot the plant in sterile soil.
 Wipe the blade between cuts with a cloth soaked in rubbing alcohol to help prevent the spreading of the fungi.

 A few tricks help minimize the risk of diseases from wet soil.
 The main trick is to water the plant normally, but after a few minutes, tip the planter sideways and drain out excess water.

 Double potting helps overcome the problem of no drainage holes in a planter.
-Grow the succulent in a pot liner or smaller container that can sit inside the larger, non-draining container.
+Grow the succulents in a pot liner or smaller container inside the larger non-draining container.
 Make at least four holes in the liner or small container if it does not have them.
-Layer the bottom of the larger, outer planter with gravel.
+Layer the bottom of the larger outer planter with gravel.

 After watering the plant, wait a few minutes for excess water to drip out of the smaller container.
-Lift the plant in the liner from the larger container and dump the excess water.
+Then, lift the plant in the liner from the larger container and dump the excess water.
 After draining, place the liner or small planter back inside the larger one.

 Potting Soil Choices

 Succulents require soil that is loose and drains well.
 A cactus or succulent soil from the garden center work, or you can mix your own.
 When preparing the soil for a container, use a mixture that contains equal portions of sand and garden soil.
 If your budget allows, a better soil mixture is equal parts loam, sand, and perlite.